ahmdyasser/GithubRepos/README.md

 - Accessibility identifiers are placed on views, to make UI Testing possible using Early Grey, and, and will leverage from it in accessibility Support :)
 - Date formatters are kept static, since creating them is wasteful/costs a lot.
 - Network client is implemented using Combine; Combine makes handling errors more important through the pipeline ( unlike Rx, also, it’s native, and faster than Rx)
+- NO 3rd party Libraries, i believe that 3rd party libraries shouldn't be used unless there's a huge need for it, and it's mintainable, otherwise it will be a headach, also i'm not intersted into increaing app size.
 - ImageLoader with used to load images natively, and it also supports cache
+- final is placed for some classe, which should increase overall speed(to Reducing Dynamic Dispatch)

 ### Workarounds